-In Port Pirie Regional Council area, Manufacturing is the largest employer, generating 1,311 FTE jobs in 2017/18.
+In Port Pirie Regional Council area, Health Care and Social Assistance is the largest employer, generating 1,059 FTE jobs in 2018/19.

 Full-time equivalent (FTE) employment is modelled by NIEIR and takes into account differences in hours worked between industry sectors.
 It is a measure that allows direct comparison of employment between industries in Port Pirie Regional Council area.

 Typically, industries such as Retail Trade and Accommodation and Food Services, which employ many part-time workers, have lower FTE employment than total employment.